Key takeaways

 The CRA doesn't specifically prohibit virtual addresses.
 What matters is that the address is:

-1. A real physical address (not a PO box)
+- A real physical address (not a PO box)

-2. Capable of receiving your mail
+- Capable of receiving your mail

-3. Updated whenever it changes
+- Updated whenever it changes

-A virtual mailbox that operates from a licensed commercial facility in Toronto or Vancouver satisfies these requirements.
+A virtual mailbox that operates from a real commercial facility in Toronto or Vancouver satisfies these requirements.
 Your mail arrives at a real street address, where it's received, logged, and made available to you digitally.

 For incorporated companies with Registered Office requirements, you'll want to confirm that your virtual mailbox provider can also serve as your registered agent — this varies by provider and province.